Legal fake

 Legal fake is a phenomenon in the fashion industry wherein a third company precedes the original brand company in the registration of the trademark, running its own business, from production to sales, in another country.
-By exploiting the products, creativity, marketing and advertising strategies of the original brand, the company misleads consumers, who are not aware of the fake goods.
-Thus, its typical traits lay upon the question of intellectual property, trademark registration laws among different countries, advertising strategies and consumer behaviour.
+By exploiting the products, creativity, marketing, and advertising strategies of the original brand, the company misleads consumers, who are not aware that the goods are fake goods.
+Thus, its typical traits lay upon the question of intellectual property, trademark registration laws among different countries, advertising strategies, and consumer behaviour.

 Legal fake, like all contradictions in terms, uses auto-antonym to illustrate a rhetorical point.
 Legal fake is not a legal term and should not be confused with counterfeit.
 Although it replicates the original products, its aim is to create a new business parallel to that of the original brand, proposing itself as an authentic brand.
 Compared to counterfeit products, legal fakes exploit brands that are well-known only to specific groups of people.